 “When I’m 100, I’ll still be doing pin-ups.” –Jayne Mansfield

 A blonde bombshell, performer, and sex symbol, Jayne Mansfield would garner much publicity during her lifetime and, tragically, upon her untimely death.
 Born Vera Jayne Palmer on April 19, 1933, in Bryn Mawr, Pennsylvania, she was the only child of Herbert and Vera Palmer.
 Her early days were spent in Phillipsburg, New Jersey, until her father—a lawyer—passed away from a heart attack.
-Her mother then married a sales engineer named Harry Lawrence, relocating the family to Dallas, Texas.
+Her mother then married a sales engineer named Harry Lawrence Peers, relocating the family to Dallas, Texas.

 Early on, Jayne dreamed of becoming a Hollywood star.
 She attended Highland Park High School in Dallas, while also studying Spanish, German, violin, piano, viola, and dance.